Updated: Feb 20

 First, think calmly and rationally before the negotiation.
 We have to determine what the real goal of the negotiation is.
 And this real goal requires patience to be found out.

 Second, acquire information through investigation.
 The more you know about your negotiation object, the more “bargaining chip” you would have in your hand, and the more successful your negotiation would be.

 Third, try to create a “win-win” situation.
 Remember, negotiation is not about “I win, you lose”.
-The goal is always to create a situation which would benefit both sides, and this would enhance the long term partnership significantly.
+The goal is always to create a situation that would benefit both sides, and this would enhance the long-term partnership significantly.

 In summary, this article introduces a successful case of negotiation and listed three essential points of how to achieve a successful negotiation.